 Our leather comes from the tanned rawhides of animals – most commonly cows, goats, or sheep – and is a by-product of the meat industry.
 We have committed to never using exotic skins due to their unacceptable risks regarding animal welfare.
-All products we produce with a reptile look- are cow leather that's been embossed and printed to look similar to exotic skins.
-Leather is sensitive to damage – the softer the leather the easier it may scratch.
-The tanning process is therefore essential – it preserves and strengthens the rawhide, as well as makes it supple and more pliable to work with.
-Below we will try to explain the differences in tanning processes that makes difference for both you, the people working with the leathers, and our environment.
+All products with a reptile effect use cow leather embossed and printed to look similar to exotic skins.
+Leather is sensitive to damage – the softer the leather, the easier it may scratch.
+The tanning process is, therefore, essential – it preserves and strengthens the rawhide and makes it supple and more pliable to work with.
+Below we try to explain the differences in tanning processes that affect both you, those working with the leather, and our environment.

 It's important to note that most materials classified as "non-leather" aren't necessarily eco-friendly.
-The most commonly used materials to create faux leather include polyvinyl chloride (PVC) and polyurethane (PU), which are plastic-based materials made out of fossil fuels.
+For example, the most commonly used materials to create faux leather include polyvinyl chloride (PVC) and polyurethane (PU), plastic-based materials made from fossil fuels.
 At Flattered, we continuously work towards entirely removing these types of materials from our offering.

-Cotton waste is sorted by color and then shredded and blended into new fibers.
-The cotton fibers become shorter and weaker after recycling, so recycled cotton is often blended with a non-recycled fiber for strength.
-Because recycled cotton is not dyed, the amount of energy and water used in production is typically lower compared to regular cotton.
+Cotton waste is sorted by color, shredded, and blended into new fibers.
+The cotton fibers become shorter and weaker after recycling, so recycled cotton is often combined with a non-recycled fiber for strength.
+Because recycled cotton is not dyed, the energy and water used in production are typically lower than regular cotton.

-Recycled nylon has the same kind of benefits as recycled polyester: It diverts waste from landfills, and its production requires fewer resources than virgin nylon, which utilizes significant amounts of water, energy, and fossil fuel.
+Recycled nylon has the same benefits as recycled polyester: It diverts waste from landfills, and its production requires fewer resources than virgin nylon, which utilizes significant amounts of water, energy, and fossil fuel.

 EVA (ethylene-vinyl acetate) foam or resin is a light and flexible material used for padding in shoe production.
 EVA foam is considered eco-friendly because it is BPA (Bisphenol A) free and does not contain chlorides, heavy metals, phenols, latex, or other toxic substances.
-EVA foam products are soft, flexible, and resistant to chemical corrosion.
+In addition, EVA foam products are soft, flexible, and resistant to chemical corrosion.

 Cork is a natural material that has been used for over 5000 years.
 The material is obtained from the bark of a tree – the Cork Oak (Quercus suber L.) – a slow-growing, evergreen oak that flourishes only in specific regions of the Western Mediterranean (Portugal, Spain, southern France, parts of Italy, North Africa) and China.
 Cork is considered to be a renewable or sustainable material because harvesting it doesn't require the cutting down of any trees.

 At Flattered, we offer boots with soles made from natural rubber.
 Natural rubber is created from the milk of the Hevea tree.
 Therefore, it is a renewable resource and helps the tree to flourish.
-Natural rubber is also easy to recycle & biodegradable.
+Natural rubber is also easy to recycle and biodegradable.

 Many of our shoes are fitted with a thunit outsole.
 Thunit is a type of resin rubber that lasts longer than regular soles made out of leather – so there's no need to replace or add an extra sole to reinforce your shoes after purchase.

 Many of our products are made with metal details.
 The metal we use is called Zamak.
-Zamak is part of the family of metal alloys, with a base metal of zinc and alloying elements of aluminum, magnesium, and copper.
+Zamak is part of the family of metal alloys, with a base metal of zinc and alloying elements of aluminium, magnesium, and copper.
 It is free from nickel and finished in an eco bath.